 - Developing and providing more music venues for local and underground talent, and seeking to build on opportunities to stimulate further cultural opportunities across the city.

-- Raising the profile of key cultural assets through high quality national public relations, working closely with key city partners to embed cultural products and activities as key parts of the local and visitor offering.
+- Raising the profile of key cultural assets through high quality marketing and national public relations, working closely with key city partners to embed cultural products and activities as key parts of the local and visitor offering.

 - Developing a coherent and structured offer to nurture new creative talent within the city to grow creative industries and increase graduate retention.

 - Increasing community engagement and development in the least engaged communities through targeted investment, training, development and public art projects.